CaptainSifff/geekoops-apache/README.md

 # Port of geekoops-nginx to apache2

-Configurable ansible role for setting up a nginx webserver on a Linux server.
+Configurable ansible role for setting up an apache2 webserver on a Linux server.
 Works with

-- openSUSE Leap 15.3
 - openSUSE Leap 15.4 -> tested
 - Debian Buster
+- Debian Bookworm

 ## Role Variables
 --------------